-5. Assessing and managing our risk
+5. Assessing and Managing our Risk and Verification of Supply Chains

 Bombardier uses a risk-based approach to assess and manage its risk of forced labour and child labour.
 Our approach helps us prioritize our efforts and adjust our actions.
 Our methodology to identify risks in our supply chain through our Third-Party Due Diligence process combines notably country risk indicators, supplier's category and type of products/services offered by the supplier.
 The resulting risk score determines the level of additional due diligence to be performed, including with respect to forced and child labour, and the extent of ongoing monitoring and frequency of review required.